GoPro – UX and Copywriting

 New features.

-At GoPro I worked on the Marketing and Product Teams to help launch new cameras and new features in our upgraded mobile and desktop apps.
-We balanced crafting promotions and user experiences that met the needs of both returning users and new ones.
+At GoPro I worked on the product and marketing teams to help launch new features for our mobile and desktop apps, crafting user experiences that met the needs of both returning users and new ones.

-I wrote everything in and about GoPro’s software (including mobile and desktop apps), defining product vision and narratives across multiple platforms and touch points, and tailoring content to different subgroups of our users.
+I wrote everything in and about GoPro’s mobile and desktop apps, maintaining consistent standards and product narratives across multiple platforms and touch points while strategically tailoring content to different subgroups of our users.
 I also worked on marketing projects including marketing copy decks, product naming, 2020 copy direction, and promo flyers.
 Central to every project was understanding the customer problem and mindset.

 Testimonials